How have you found living at UC?

 It’s been really good living at UC!
 I’m in my second year studying arts at the University of Melbourne and UC has been really good in all aspects: social, academic and extracurricular.
 I came here from Canberra, so my family is all still back there, and UC has provided everything I would need for moving interstate and living away from home really.

 What academic advantages are provided at UC?

-One thing I didn’t expect to experience at College is?
+What’s one thing you didn’t expect to experience at college?

-Have you been in leadership roles at UC?
+Have you taken on any leadership roles at UC?

-How has UC helped you to transition from interstate to living in Melbourne?
+How did UC help you to transition to living in Melbourne?